Monro (MNRO)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Monro has shown robust cash profitability, giving it an edge over its competitors and the ability to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 5.3% over the last two years, quite impressive for a consumer retail business.
+Monro has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 5.3% over the last two years, better than the broader consumer retail sector.
 The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
 GAAP operating profit expenses these line items, but free cash flow does not.

 10. Return on Invested Capital (ROIC)

 It was good to see Monro beat analysts’ EPS expectations this quarter.
-We were also happy its gross margin outperformed Wall Street’s estimates.
-On the other hand, its revenue missed.
-Overall, this was a softer quarter.
-The stock remained flat at $18.10 immediately after reporting.
+On the other hand, its revenue slightly missed.
+Overall, this print was mixed.
+The stock remained flat at $20.06 immediately following the results.

-Monro falls short of our quality standards.
-First off, its revenue has declined over the last three years.
-And while its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cushion, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
+We see the value of companies helping consumers, but in the case of Monro, we’re out.
+To begin with, its revenue has declined over the last three years.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Monro’s P/E ratio based on the next 12 months is 34.5x.
-This valuation tells us a lot of optimism is priced in - we think other companies feature superior fundamentals at the moment.
+Monro’s P/E ratio based on the next 12 months is 32.5x.
+At this valuation, there’s a lot of good news priced in - you can find more timely opportunities elsewhere.

-Wall Street analysts have a consensus one-year price target of $17.67 on the company (compared to the current share price of $19.13), implying they don’t see much short-term potential in Monro.
+Wall Street analysts have a consensus one-year price target of $20.67 on the company (compared to the current share price of $20.06).